catkin/catkin_tools/docs/verbs/catkin_build.rst

       --this                Build the package containing the current working directory.
       --no-deps             Only build specified packages, not their dependencies.
+      --unbuilt             Build packages which have yet to be built.
       --start-with PKGNAME  Build a given package and those which depend on it, skipping any before it.
       --start-with-this     Similar to --start-with, starting with the package